codeoverflow-org/nodecg-io-docs/docs/samples/artnet.md

     }
     ```

     After entering it, click save.

     You may overwrite this broadcast address in code with
     `client.bind("host address");`.

-3. Set the created Art-Net service instance to the service dependency of the
+3. Set the sample's (`artnet-console`) dependency to be the newly created
-   artnet-console bundle.
-   Select the artnet-console bundle and the Art-Net service in the left bottom
-   dropdown and then select the service instance that should be used by the
-   artnet-console bundle (in this case the name of the previously created
-   Art-Net instance).
+   service instance (of type `artnet`).

-4. Check the NodeCG logs
+4. Check the NodeCG logs.
 You should see data logged.

 ### Explanations